johnlee-jh/orf-presentation/README.md

 # orf-presentation
-Presentation used to give students a seminar on board game AIs at ORF 2020
+Presentation used to give students a seminar on board game AIs at ORF 2020.

+Based on my implementation of an AI for the board game Lines of Action (private repo) on https://github.com/johnlee-jh/Private-Projects.

 ## Summary
 Used Chess as an example to introduce 76 students (Grade 6~12) on board game AI basics.